NORTH SELBY ANAEROBIC DIGESTION & HORTICULTURAL GLASSHOUSE PROJECT

 We’re currently progressing preliminary design work, and undertaking a range of technical and environmental assessments which will accompany the planning application.
 These include an Environmental Impact Assessment (EIA), a Landscape & Visual Assessment, a Transport Assessment, an Air Quality Assessment and a Noise Assessment.

-We anticipate submitting a planning application in autumn 2012 with a decision from City of York Council expected in early 2013.
+The planning application was submitted in October 2012, we anticipate a decision from the City of York Council in late 2013

 About The Horticultural Glasshouse Facility

 Our plans now include a horticultural glasshouse which will use heat and electricity generated by the AD facility, making the two facilities ideal for co-location.
 The North Selby site provides a suitable location for the facility due to its topography, existing grid connection and other infrastructure, access to good transport links and existing screening.

 The plant propagation facility will be operated by Howden based specialists Plant Raisers – the UK’s foremost plant propagator for the horticultural sector – which has a vast amount of experience and continues to lead the way in new techniques and developments.